CristinaALogg/big-data-spring2018/week-04/PSet3_TwitterAPI.md

 Using the Twitter REST API, collect at least 80,000 tweets.
 Do not specify a search term.
 Use a lat/lng of `42.359416,-71.093993` and a radius of `5mi`.
 Note that this will probably take 20-30 minutes to run.

-### Step 2
+### Step 2 - Clean Location Data & Create Pie Chart

 Clean up the data so that variations of the same user-provided location name are replaced with a single variation.
 Once you've cleaned up the locations, create a pie chart of user-provided locations.
 Your pie chart should strive for legibility!
 Let the [`matplotlib` documentation](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.pie.html) be your guide!

-### Step 3
+### Step 3 - Create Scatterplot of Long/Lat

 Create a scatterplot showing all of the tweets are that are geolocated (i.e., include a latitude and longitude).

-### Step 4
+### Step 4 - Create Search Term & Re-Run

 Pick a search term (e.g., "housing", "climate", "flood") and collect tweets containing it.
 Use the same lat/lon and search radius for Boston as you used above.
-Dpending on the search term, you may find that there are relatively few available tweets.
+Depending on the search term, you may find that there are relatively few available tweets.

-### Step 5
+### Step 5 - Clean New Search w/Same Code

 Clean the search term data as with the previous data.